AhirraoYash/AhirraoYash/README.md

 3rd Place in Codefest competition.

-Participated in the Rajasthan Government Contact Hackathon on IT Day 2023.
+Participated in the Rajasthan Government Hackathon on IT Day 2023.

 Earned certifications in TensorFlow and Java.